Welcome!

 I didn't get the class I wanted.
 What can I do?

 Some class sizes are limited and typically some classes are very popular, so while all attempts are made to put everyone into their first choice for each time block unfortunately it is not always possible.
-We strongly recommend you take a look at all of the class descriptions and try to find two for each block that are of interest to you so that you can enter in accurate class preferences on October 14.
-If we are unable to add you to any of your top choices we will automatically place you on the waitlist for your preferred class(es) and contact you if a spot opens up.
+We strongly recommend you take a look at all of the class descriptions and try to find two for each block that are of interest.
+If we are unable to add you to any of your top choices we will automatically place you on the waitlist for your preferred class(es) and will contact you if a spot opens up.
 You can also contact us at registration@umass.edu or 413-577-8102 to see if space is open in any other classes that might be of interest.

 Is there any homework or materials for my class(es)?